The School's Policies can be downloaded by clicking on 'List of Policies'

 In nearly all cases extra support will be given within the class, this may involve group or individual programmes of learning, with the class teacher monitoring the progress.
 The SEN coordinator works closely with all members of staff.
 Outside agencies will be called in to offer specialist expertise when required.

-The school has adopted the Suffolk County Council Policy for ‘Safeguarding Children’, a copy of which may be requested.
+The school has adopted the ASSET Education trust wide policy based on Keeping Children Safe in Education 2019, a copy of which may be requested.
 We follow the recommended procedures where there may be issues regarding a child’s welfare and safety.
 Where necessary, it is our legal duty to assist other agencies with Child Protection enquiries.

 Our Designated Safeguarding Lead is Richard Dedicoat (Headteacher).
-Our Alternate Safeguarding Lead is Vicky Durrant (Year 4/5 Teacher)
+Our Alternate Safeguarding Leads are Vicky Durrant (Senior Teacher/ Year 2 Teacher) and Anna Sterling (Y5/6 Teacher)